Haroon966/Expense-Tracker-Project/readme.md

 ## Introduction

-The **Expense Tracker Project** is a powerful financial management system designed to help individuals and businesses efficiently track their **expenses, incomes, debts, and credits**.
+The **Expense Tracker Project** is a powerful financial management system designed to help individuals and businesses efficiently track their **expenses**.
 Built with **Django** (backend) and **React** (frontend), it provides a seamless and user-friendly experience for managing finances.
 The system allows users to monitor their financial activities, generate insightful reports, and make informed financial decisions.

 ## System Requirements